Lady Eve is a minor DC Comics villainess.

 How much of the organisation Eve could reunite is unclear.
 However, she likely was the one who led the massive Kobra operation that went live in 2008.

 This relied on the Ouroboros, a modified version of the Lexcorp Everyman project.
-Kobra infected more than 7.4 millions persons worldwide with the Ouroboros.
+Kobra infected more than 7.4 million persons worldwide with the Ouroboros.

 Upon mass activation by microwave transmissions, the unsuspecting infectees would acquire metahuman powers.
 Then immediately enter a reptilian brain blood rage.